The Board of Retirement’s primary role is to ensure SBCERA is

 and Chief Counsel; and ruling on disability retirement claims and

 Each member of the Board is bound by the Board’s Statement of

 Governance Principles and Code of Ethics.
 The Board of

 Retirement’s responsibilities and functions are governed by the

 applicable provisions of the California Government Code, along

-with the By-Laws and
+with the By-Laws and policies of SBCERA.